Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Stanford has combined with its opponents to score more than 52.5 points in four of six games this season.
+- Stanford and its opponents have combined to score more than 52.5 points in four of six games this season.

-- Washington State and its opponents have combined to score more than 52.5 points in three of six games this season.
+- In 50% of Washington State's games this season (3/6), the teams combined to score more than Saturday's total of 52.5.

-- Saturday's total is 2.4 points higher than the combined 50.1 PPG average of the two teams.

-- This contest's total is 0.7 points greater than the 51.8 these two squads combine to allow per game this season.
+- The two teams combine to average 50.1 points per game, 2.4 less than the over/under in this contest.

+- The 51.8 combined points per game that these two squads have allowed this season are 0.7 fewer than the 52.5 over/under in this contest.

-- Cardinal games this season feature an average total of 54.4 points, a number 1.9 points higher than Saturday's over/under.
+- The average total in Cardinal games this season is 54.4, 1.9 points more than Saturday's total of 52.5.

-- The 52.5-point total for this game is seven points below the 59.5 points per game average total in Cougars games this season.
+- The 59.5 PPG average total in Cougars games this season is seven points more than this game's over/under.

 Stanford Stats and Trends

-- In Stanford's six games this year, it has three wins against the spread.

-- The Cardinal have been favored by 1.5 points or more once this season and covered the spread.
+- This season, the Cardinal won ATS in their only game as a favorite of 1.5 points or more.

-- Stanford's games this year have gone over the point total two times in six opportunities (33.3%).
+- Stanford's games this year have gone over the total in two out of six opportunities (33.3%).

-- Stanford is 3-0 against the spread and 3-0 overall this season when the team scores more than 24.8 points.
+- When Stanford records more than 24.8 points, it is 3-0 against the spread and 3-0 overall.

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.